 Need a Visual?
 Here’s a Quick Video

-With this article’s recipe of how to make bhang thandai, you’ll take part in a tradition almost as old as recorded history itself, but be sure to watch your dose, because it’s essentially a pot edible.
+With this article’s recipe of how to make bhang thandai, you’ll take part in a tradition almost as old as recorded history itself, but be sure to watch your dose because it’s essentially a marijuana edible.

 Also, be sure to look out for more cannabis recipes, along with articles about its ancient, ancient use in human history.